ceilfors/ceilfors.github.io/_posts/2019-11-18-principles-serverless-architecture.md

 Duct-taping techniques have been developed to overcome many serverless soft limits out there.
-For example, the community has gained a better understanding of the internal behaviour that affects AWS Lambda's cold start and started to develop tools to keep them warm.
+For example, the community has gained a better understanding of the internal behaviour that affects AWS Lambda's cold start, and started to develop tools to keep them warm.
 Isn't duct-taping hacky, though?
 Why would we adopt these duct-tapes?
-Yes, duct-taping is hacky, but remember that having some limits is the nature of commodities, especially when it's a relatively new concept.
+Yes, duct-taping is hacky, but remember that having some limits is the nature of commodities. concept.

-I believe that all these duct-tapes are temporary because well-sought commodities will improve by time, and eventually the duct-tapes wouldn't be necessary anymore.
+I believe that many of these duct-tapes are temporary because well-sought commodities will improve over time, and eventually the duct-tapes wouldn't be necessary anymore.
 There are many soft limits in smartphones when they were first popularised.
 One of them is their short-lived battery.
 Many started to develop duct-taping techniques to overcome this battery problem.
-People started to find ways to charge the phone faster, and third party applications were developed.
+People started to find ways to charge the phone faster, and third party applications were developed to mitigate this problem.
 The ecosystem around this problem flourished too, including the popularity of battery packs.
 Years later, smartphones have better built-in batteries and better Operating Systems.

 A well-sought commodity will form a virtuous cycle that will improve upon
 itself: